 Connecticut Cracked Windshield Laws

 Connecticut cracked winshield usage is governed by the state's Code.
-All relevant laws, rules and regulations pertaining to cracked windshields and windows in Connecticut have been provided below.
+All relevant laws, rules and regulations pertaining to cracked windshields and windows in Connecticut are provided below.
 Make sure to examine the regulations carefully and repair your window cracks or replace cracked windows.

 Can I drive with a cracked windshield in Connecticut?